PrefectHQ/prefect/docs/concepts/work-queues.md

 By default, the agent polls the API specified by the `PREFECT_API_URL` environment variable.
 To configure the agent to poll from a different server location, use the `--api` flag, specifying the URL of the server.

-In addition, Agents can match multiple work queues by providing a --match string instead of specifying all of the work queues.
+In addition, agents can match multiple work queues by providing a --match string instead of specifying all of the work queues.
 The agent will poll every work queue with a name that starts with the given string.
+New queues matching this prefix will be found by the agent without needing to restart it.

 For example:
 <div class="terminal">